Basssiiie/OpenRCT2-Simple-Typescript-Template/README.md

 2. Launch the `openrct2.com` file located there (the MS-DOS application).
 	- If file extensions are hidden, make sure to [enable them](https://support.microsoft.com/en-us/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01).

-### Linux/MacOS
+### MacOS

 1. Launch a terminal or another command-line prompt.
 2. Using the `cd` command, navigate to the folder where [OpenRCT2 is installed](#openrct2-installation-directory).
-3. Run `./openrct2 --verbose` to launch OpenRCT2 with logging enabled.
+3. Run `open OpenRCT2.app/Contents/MacOS/OpenRCT2` to launch OpenRCT2 with logging enabled.

 ---